fileediting/kazam_data_analyst_assignment/README.md

 sheets and microsoft excel.*

 ### Task - 2
+*Make a copy of the link [here](https://docs.google.com/spreadsheets/d/1PeLfnz26veXEp4Hx3KqUa0qix2bH_e3bg3Xx19gSpa8/edit#gid=0) to solve the other sheets (Sheet2, Sheet3, Sheet4) for achieving “Desired Result” sheet format.
+Constraints to solution are mentioned below:
+a.
+Only use formulae to complete the task, no copy pasting is allowed.
+b.
+The formulae should only be used in one of the sheets (Sheet2, Sheet3, Sheet4).
+c.
+Candidates able to get the “Desired Result” by putting in the formula in just one cell would get the preference.*

 ### Task - 3
 *Please use python to wrangle the following*
 | Date       | Devices                 | Issues                                  | Organisation | Pending |